Barnett's Fort |

 (1756 - unknown), various locations, Dauphin and Lebanon Counties

 Several other settlers' forts were built in this area in 1756 and/or 1757 (exact locations undetermined).
-They were: Joseph Barnett's Fort (1757) (near Green's Mill near Manada Gap (location ?)), Philip Johnson's Fort, Weidman's Fort (a fortified house), McClure's Fort (1), McFarland's Fort (1), and an unnamed Indiantown Gap Fort (1) (not to be confused with the modern training base Fort Indiantown Gap (2) (1933 - present)), which might possibly be Harper's or Reed's Blockhouses (see below).
+They were: Joseph Barnett's Fort (1757) (near Green's Mill (location ?) near Manada Gap); Philip Johnson's Fort; Weidman's Fort (a fortified house at Lickdale); McClure's Fort (1); McFarland's Fort (1); and an unnamed Fort at Indiantown Gap (1), which might possibly be Harper's or Reed's Blockhouses (see below).

 Samuel Robinson's Fort